About the Program

 Since 1983, the Paso Robles Police Department has maintained a K-9 Program as a supplemental resource to the Department’s Patrol section.

-The K-9 teams are attached to Patrol section and are supervised by a Sergeant.
+The K-9 teams are attached to Patrol section and are supervised by the Operations Commander.
 The City adopted and has continued to fund the K-9 program since its inception and has purchased and trained replacement canines over the years.
-Our vendor and trainer throughout the years has been Witmer-Tyson Imports of Menlo Park.
+The K9 Program’s current vendor is Inglis Police Dogs located in Oxnard, Ca.

 Benefits of K-9 Teams

 The K-9 teams enhance the Department’s ability to respond to emergencies, particularly in the areas of Officer protection, tracking, building and area searches, apprehension of suspects and narcotics detection.
 Canines can perform searching, detection and apprehension functions more quickly, efficiently, and safely than officers on foot.
 The K-9 teams provide a significant resource to assist our personnel and other area law enforcement agencies, in carrying out their duties, and this ultimately results in cost savings to the taxpayers.

 In the early 1990s, the K-9 Program reached out to the community for support in an effort to cross train the dogs for drug detection work.
 A group of individuals and volunteers formed a group called "Friends of the K9" and began fundraising efforts within the community.
 During subsequent years, not only was enough money raised to support drug detection cross-training of one of the canines, but in 1997 enough was raised by the Friends of the K-9 to purchase a Black Labrador trained exclusively in drug detection and donate it to the Police Department.
 An officer was assigned and trained with the Labrador and this expanded the K-9 Program to three canine teams.
 The Friends of the K9 continues to be an important supporter of the K9 Program.